We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission Here’s our process.

 The fiber in the skin of many vegetables is also beneficial.
 As long as people thoroughly wash the skin, it is safe and easy to eat when cooked.

 Probiotics are beneficial bacteria that are integral to digestion.
-Recent research links gut and brain function and suggests that probiotics can influence weight, fat mass, and mood.

 Humans act as the host of these bacteria and provide them with food, including fiber.
 In turn, the bacteria benefit the intestine and a person’s general health.